Why I won’t run for a second term as Seattle mayor

 We persevered and sacrificed so much.

-Facing a one-in-a-lifetime pandemic, Seattle acted boldly.
+Facing a once-in-a-lifetime pandemic, Seattle acted boldly.
 We created citywide free testing and critical assistance like rent relief, an eviction moratorium, expanded shelter services, grocery vouchers, and direct cash assistance to small businesses, and immigrants.
 We stayed home, masked up, and bent the curve.
 Our collective actions led to the fewest cases and hospitalizations of any major American city.

 New vaccines put hope on the horizon, but we are in for tough months ahead and an even tougher recovery.